**Rules and/or Registration information is subject to change prior to the upcoming Big Rock Tournament, June 10-18, 2016. Updated February 23, 2016.

 "J" Hook Release- BM-400 points, White Marlin & Sail-125

 1. REGISTRATION - All boats must be registered with the Tournament Committee and entry fee paid to qualify for prizes and trophies.
 Any boat may be substituted during the week but must be registered with the Tournament Committee prior to fishing.
-Any boat entered in the Big Rock Tournament shall not be entered in another tournament simultaneously, except for the NC Governor’s Cup and the Atlantic Billfish Championship.
+Any boat entered in the Big Rock tournament shall not be entered in another tournament simultaneously, except for 1) NC Governor’s Cup 2) Atlantic Billfish Championship 3)King of the Hill and 4) Offshore Fishing League (OFL).
 The tournament reserves the right, in its sole discretion, to deny entry to anyone for any reason.
 No entries or upgrades will be accepted after 9:00 am, Monday morning.

 2. RULES MEETING - At least one person from each boat should attend the Captain’s Meeting for the Tournament, which is usually held on the Saturday evening prior to the first day of fishing.
 Regardless, all participants in the Tournament are responsible for knowing all Tournament Rules, including any changes to the Rules that may take place at the Captain’s Meeting.

 3. FISHING TIME AND LAYDAYS - No lines or teasers are permitted in the water before official fishing hours each day.
 Official time will be GPS time.
 Fishing days for all eligible boats shall be any four out of the available six days, captain’s choice.
 No single boat can fish more than 4 total days during the Tournament.
 Non-fishing days must be reported to one of the official reporting stations on the official lay-day form prior to 9:00 a.m. of the day declared as a non-fishing day.
 Forms will be available at the reporting stations.
 The form must be signed by a member of the fishing team or boat’s crew.
+Forms may also be photographed and emailed to firstname.lastname@example.org.
+If you do not receive an email confirmation, please call tournament headquarters to confirm.
 If a boat does not declare a day as non-fishing, the Tournament Committee will automatically count the day to be a fishing day for that boat.

 4. ROD & REEL RULES - This is a rod and reel, hook and line tournament.
 Double line and leader combined may not exceed 40 ft; neither of which may exceed 30 ft.
 The following practices are illegal in this tournament: a) use of handline or rope attached to the line or leader; b) shooting, harpooning, or lancing; and c) the transfer of any participant from one boat to another to aid in the landing of the fish.